redis/redis-doc/topics/cluster-spec.md

 (for the sake of redundancy in the documentation) in the `CLUSTER SETSLOT` command documentation.

-Clients first connection and handling of redirections.
+Clients first connection and handling of redirections
 ---

 While it is possible to have a Redis Cluster client implementation that does not